hoanbklucky/goose/Sensors_Manual/EncoderWheel.md

 # GooseBot ROCK 5C Motor + Encoder Setup Guide

+NOTICE: You must have libgpiod version 1.6.3.
+Any older or newer version will not allow the code to work at all.

 Complete beginner-friendly guide (hopefully) for installing and configuring:

 - ROCK 5C SBC